falcosecurity/falco-website/content/en/docs/alerts/_index.md

 ## Program Output

-When configured to send alerts to a program, for each alert the program is started and written to its standard input.
+When configured to send alerts to a program, Falco starts the program for each alert and writes its contents to the program's standard input.
 You can only configure a single program output (e.g. route alerts to a single program) at a time.

 For example, given a `falco.yaml` configuration of: